 Staff Picks: 7 of Our Favorite Hikes April 12th, 2017 • by Matt Holmes It may come as no surprise that we are a pretty outdoorsy bunch here at Boundless Journeys.
 In the summer we go for runs or bike rides on our lunch breaks, in the winter we ski before work.
 And of course, we hike when we travel.
 Here are our favorite hikes around the world and… Read More »

-4 Life-changing Travel Moments March 7th, 2017 • by Matt Holmes We frequently receive emails, phone calls, and even letters after our guests return from their Boundless Journeys adventures.
+4 Life-changing Travel Moments March 7th, 2017 • by Matt Holmes We frequently receive emails, phone calls, and even letters after our guests return from their Boundless Journeys active adventures.
 They express gratitude for our knowledge and adept planning, enthusiasm for what they learned and witnessed, and “boundless” praise for our phenomenal guides.
-We most enjoy when they include an anecdote of a moment or experience that… Read More »
+We most enjoy when they include an anecdote of a moment or experience… Read More »

 5 Reasons You Need a Bhutanese Guide in Bhutan February 16th, 2017 • by Matt Holmes The Bhutanese government has been very deliberate in their tourism policies since opening up to foreigners in the 1960s.
 One of these policies requires all visitors (except citizens of India, Bangladesh, and the Maldives) be accompanied by a Bhutanese guide and driver.
 So, yes, having a guide is not a choice when you go here.… Read More »